-You may notice a rash on your newborn infant what appears to look like pimples and acne similar to acne seen in adolescents.
-This newborn acne is due to maternal hormones that are still circulating in your baby after birth.
+You may notice a rash on your newborn infant what appears to look like pimples and red bumps like acne seen in adolescents.
+This infantile acne is due to maternal hormones that are still circulating in your baby after birth.
 This rash usually starts around 2 to 3 weeks of age on the face and cheeks and can continue until around 6 months of age.

 Keeping baby’s face clean and dry.
 Baby spit up, formula and saliva seems to aggravate baby acne.
 So try not to have these things remain on baby’s face for too long.
 Use organic and perfume-free cleanser for cleaning baby; or sometimes in the beginning, just bathing your infant in water works fine.
 It will in most case disappear as the maternal hormonal effect diminishes.